-In the decades since I began developing websites, one of the most common questions I’m asked is:
+In the decades since I began developing websites, I’ve received many inquiries from people who are considering hiring a web design agency.
+One of the most common questions I’m asked is:

 “How often should I redesign my website?”